akka/alpakka/docs/src/main/paradox/ironmq.md

   version=$project.version$
 }

+The table below shows direct dependencies of this module and the second tab shows all libraries it depends on transitively.

+@@dependencies { projectId="ironmq" }

 ## Usage

 IronMQ can be used either in cloud or on-premise.
 Either way you need a authentication token and a project ID.
 These can